 For example, if you are driving through Los Angeles and see that a driver approaching an intersection is talking on a cell phone and that driver runs a stop sign and hits a pedestrian, the driver can be held liable under negligence per se.
 However, if a driver is talking on his cell phone and you are angry that he is breaking the law, and as a result you are distracted and run a stop sign, T-boning the driver using his cell phone, you caused the accident, meaning that ordinary negligence law will likely apply.

 Many Southern Californians spend hours on the road on a daily basis, and do not always follow the rules regarding cell phone use.
-If you are hurt in a motor vehicle crash caused by another's cell phone use while driving in or near Riverside, the knowledgeable lawyers at Sharifi Firm, APC can help you sue the responsible party.
-Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.
+If you are hurt in a motor vehicle crash caused by another's cell phone use while driving in or near Los Angeles, the knowledgeable lawyers at Sharifi Firm, APC can help you sue the responsible party.
+Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation with an injury attorney.
 We also represent clients in San Bernardino, Rancho Cucamonga, and Temecula.